 Workers’ compensation benefits.
 Del.
 Code Ann. tit.
 19, § 2355

-Delaware’s exemption amounts are adjusted periodically.
-To make sure you have the most recent figures, be sure to check for any updates at the official website of the Delaware Code at http://delcode.delaware.gov.
+Unless otherwise noted, all references are to the Delaware Code Annotated.
+Delaware’s exemption amounts adjust periodically.
+To make sure you have the most recent figures, be sure to check for any updates at the official website of the Delaware Code.

 Although this article provides essential information, it isn’t an all-inclusive overview.
 Consider purchasing a detailed self-help book such as How to File for Chapter 7 Bankruptcy by Cara O’Neill and Albin Renauer J.D. for more details or seek advice from a local bankruptcy attorney.